Next Start

 What Happens if a Car Runs Out of Transmission Fluid?

 If your car runs out of transmission fluid completely, it will most likely not go into gear, barely move or not shift at all.
-This is especially the case if you have an automatic transmissions car.
+This is especially the case if you have an automatic transmission car.

 Unfortunately, allowing a vehicle to get to the point where it has no transmission fluid will likely lead to extensive and costly repairs.
 This is why it’s so important to look out for the signs listed above!
 If you’re ever in doubt, check your transmission or take your vehicle to a professional who can check it for you.